Bernardo Joaquin Canteñs, Ph.D.

 -

-a study abroad program to Spain: Cross-Cultural Philosophies: Judaism, Christianity, and Islam in Southern Spain (2010-present).
+a study abroad program in Spain: Cross-Cultural Philosophies: Judaism, Christianity, and Islam in Southern Spain (2010-present).

 -